 - Azure AD

 - CA siteminder

-- An admin role (on-premise) or sc_admin role (cloud) with the change_authentication capability.
+- An admin role (Splunk Enterprise) or sc_admin role (Splunk Cloud) with the change_authentication capability.
 This permission level lets you enable SAML and edit authentication settings on the Splunk search head.

 Any SAML IdP that is v2 compliant should be configurable, including the following tested IdPs.
-For assistance with any IdP not documented in this chapter, contact Support:
+For assistance with any IdP that is not documented in this chapter, contact Support:

 - Novell Directory

 - G Suite (Formerly Google Apps for Business)

 SAML does not support encryption, regardless of IdP.